floriangeigl/docker-DataScience/README.md

 ```

 ## Ports
-After starting the container you should be able to access jupyter (python2/3, julia & R) over [http://localhost:8888](http://localhost:8888) (jupyter labs (alpha) runs on 8889).
+After starting the container you should be able to access jupyter (python 3, julia & R) over [http://localhost:8888](http://localhost:8888) (jupyter labs runs on 8889).
 Furthermore, you can access an r-studio-server at [http://localhost:8787](http://localhost:8787).
 Supervisord webservice (service status; restart services; logs; ...) on 9001.
 If you want to ssh into the container simply use port 2222.

+## Credentials
+### SSh credentials
+root:datascience

 ## Tips & Tricks